-Mariners are warned that numerous uncharted duck blinds and fishing structures, some submerged, may exist the fish trap areas. structures are not charted unless known to be permanent.
+Mariners are warned that numerous uncharted duck blinds and fishing structures, some submerged, may exist in the fish trap areas.
+Such structures are not charted unless known to be permanent.
 Regulations to assure clear passage to and through dredged and natural channels, and to established landings, are prescribed by the Corps of Engineers in the Code of Federal Regulations.
 Definite limits of fish trap areas have been established in some areas.
-Where definite limits not have prescribed, the location of fishing structures is restricted only by the regulations.
+Where definite limits have not been prescribed, the location of fishing structures is restricted only by the regulations.